 Examples:

-- “That wasnโt just a poemโthat was pure art.”
+- “That wasn’t just a poem—that was pure art.”

 - “I feel like I just witnessed something artistic and profound.”